retypeapp/retype/README.md

 ---
-label: "Welcome"
+label: "Home"
 icon: home
 ---
 ![](/static/retype-hero.png)

 # Welcome to Retype

-[Retype](https://retype.com/) is a static website generator that builds a website based on simple Markdown text files.
+[Retype](https://retype.com/) is a static website generator that builds a website based on simple Markdown (.md) text files.
 Focus on your writing while Retype builds the rest.

 {.callout}
 > “Retype is the perfect fit for my user persona - tech savvy non-devs who want to write using the best web standards out there.”